 - Science, Industry, and Business Library (SIBL): History of science, advertising, natural history, patents, technology, and the textile industry are just a few of the many subjects you can explore at SIBL.

 Whether you live in New York City, or anywhere else, The New York Public Library makes many of its collections and resources available on our Web site:

-- The Digital Gallery: This resource provides free and open access to over half-a-million images digitized from the The New York Public Library’s vast collections, including illuminated manuscripts, historical maps, vintage posters, rare prints, photographs and more.
+- Digital Collections: This resource provides free and open access to over half-a-million images digitized from the The New York Public Library’s vast collections, including illuminated manuscripts, historical maps, vintage posters, rare prints, photographs and more.
 The gallery is searchable and browsable, and collection guides act as helpful discovery guides.

-- Online Exhibitions: From interviews with curators, to explorations of the Library’s Treasures, NYPL’s online exhibitions mine the collections to explore art, history, design, culture, and nature.
+- Online Exhibitions: From interviews with curators to explorations of the Library’s Treasures, NYPL’s online exhibitions mine the collections to explore art, history, design, culture, and nature.
 Online exhibitions contains select images that illustrate and elaborate upon the subject at hand.
 You might find that one of these exhibitions gives you a jump start in the direction you desire.

 Share Your Library-Inspired Creations